George Mathewson: Royal Bank of Scotland (1987–2000)

-When Mathewson became RBS's chief executive in 1992 the bank had been severely weakened by bad debts arising from poor lending decisions, which had been exacerbated by the economic slowdown of the early 1990s.
+Mathewson joined the Royal Bank of Scotland, which is headquartered in the Scottish capital city of Edinburgh, in 1987 as director of strategic planning and development.
+When Mathewson became RBS's chief executive in 1992 the bank had been severely weakened by bad debts arising from poor lending decisions.
 To get the bank onto an even keel, Mathewson commissioned 'Project Columbus', which transformed the processes and structure of RBS's UK retail banking operations and included a tightening of credit controls, a focus on sales and a modernisation of processes and management.
-This earned him a reputation for ruthlessness (he was nicknamed 'Doctor Death') but gave the bank a solid platform for growth.
-In 1998 RBS became the first ever Scottish company to make profits of more than £1 billion.
-He was knighted for services to Scottish business the following year.